 The study programme will assess the project proposal based on the four-eyes principle (i.e. involving two lecturers), and get in touch with the company if necessary before approving or rejecting the proposal.
+(For the logistic programmes see chapter 2).
 If the project is rejected, it is your responsibility to modify the proposal or choose another project.
 See also Figure 2.